 LumaRx was developed by the same company that developed Remington iLight, Spectrum Brands.
 It’s unclear whether LumaRx is using the ProPulse technology that is present in all Remington iLight devices.
 LumaRx used the Remington iLight clinical data when they submitted their IPL for FDA clearance, which could mean that both iLight and LumaRx have the same features and specification like fluence or energy level (J/cm2).

 There is one distinguishing feature present in the LumaRx device that Remington iLight doesn’t have, which is the ComfortFilter technology.
 This technology blocks harmful ultraviolet (UV) light and infrared energy from the light and heat being emitted by the device.
-This could possibly make the LumaRx IPL system the safest IPL device for long term use.
+This could possibly make the LumaRx IPL system the safest IPL device for long-term use.

-As of 2017, LumaRx has three IPL hair removal systems:
+LumaRx has three IPL hair removal systems: